 When it comes to author marketing and building a brand, ensuring that your fans and followers have ways to connect with you on a more personal level is as powerful as speaking about your genre and topic.

-Below are holidays and just plain wacky and fun November Observances for 2020.
+Below are holidays and just plain wacky and fun November Observances for 2020 that can be used as unique content ideas for authors.

 I’ve also included a few content ideas and angles to help spark your creativity!